-Hancock County to lose its ambulance as Bangor service takes over
+Hancock County to lose its ambulance service as Bangor service takes over

 A message left Thursday morning at County Ambulance, which is headquartered in Ellsworth, was not immediately returned.

-County serves Eastbrook, Ellsworth, Fletcher’s Landing, Franklin, Gouldsboro, Hancock, Lamoine, Otis, Sorrento, Sullivan, Surry, Trenton, Waltham and Winter Harbor and Townships 7 through 10, Kellner said.
+County serves Eastbrook, Ellsworth, Fletcher’s Landing, Franklin, Gouldsboro, Hancock, Lamoine, Otis, Sorrento, Sullivan, Surry, Trenton, Waltham, Winter Harbor and Townships 7 through 10, Kellner said.

 Capital was already serving Mariaville and other northern Hancock County towns along Route 9.
 The interim service will continue until the individual towns contract with Capital or another firm.
 It covers 22 towns altogether, primarily in southern Penobscot County, Kellner said.